Gradle for Java-Based applications and libraries

 -

--> Create Gradle Wrapper -
+gradle wrapper-> Create Gradle Wrapper -

--> Clean dist output? -
+gradle clean-> Clean dist output? -

 with java plugin:

-./gradlew compileJava --console=verbose
+./gradlew compileJava --console=verbose./gradlew processResources --console=verbose

 -